danburzo/toolbox/README.md

 This is a collection of tricks, tools, libraries, APIs and data sources for creative projects.
 It's a reference as well as a compendium of things you can do in the browser and the command line.

-It's inspired by the highly-recommended [javierarce/toolbox](https://github.com/javierarce/toolbox).
+It's insipired by [javierarce/toolbox](https://github.com/javierarce/toolbox).
+Contributions are welcome via [issues](https://github.com/danburzo/toolbox/issues) or [pull requests](https://github.com/danburzo/toolbox/pulls).

 ## JavaScript libraries